What Is an Asset Register & Why Accuracy Is Important

 Businesses can also add vast amounts of data for one asset and connect all that information in one dashboard.

-What an asset register software solution also offers is cloud accessibility.
+What an asset register system also offers is cloud accessibility.
 This means data can be edited on desktops, tablets, and mobile devices at any time.
 It also gives one source of truthful data, whereas spreadsheets can easily be copied and provide false data sets.

 It can also be linked to asset tracking devices that enable a system to automatically update asset information – such as location – without the need for manual data entry.